Blob sculpin: Distribution

+The blob sculpin is native to the northeastern Pacific Ocean where it is found on or near the seabed at depths from 500 to 2800 m.
+The bottom water temperatures in the area averaged around 2.4°C (36.3°F).
+For most of the egg nests observed, adult fish were keeping close vigil nearby, frequently positioned right on top of or directly touching the eggs, usually within 3 meters of the nest.

 Ecology

 Aggregations of blob sculpins have been observed by using a remotely operated underwater vehicle.
 The fish were at depths between 1300 and 3000 m on the Gorda Escarpment off the coast of California.
 They spawn adhesive eggs onto limestone-like rocks in the deep sea, and are known to brood large pinkish eggs in nests, actually lying on the eggs or in contact with them in many instances.
+The collected eggs measured an impressive 40 mm in length.
+However, numerous eggs began hatching prematurely upon being sampled, with the emerging juvenile organisms still retaining remnants of the egg casing surrounding them.
 The eggs were free of sediment which makes it likely the adults were actively fanning them, the first known example of parental care in egg-laying deep sea fishes.
 Scattered around and among the sculpins were octopuses in the genus Graneledone, also brooding their eggs.
 About half the octopuses were within 5 metres of an adult or breeding sculpin.
 At one site, 84 sculpins and 64 nests were observed as well as numerous brooding octopuses; the researchers described it as a "reproductive hot spot".

 The diet of this fish consists mainly of such invertebrates as sea pens, crustaceans and gastropod molluscs.
 Other items consumed include cephalopods, crinoids, sea cucumbers and fish.
 Some of the species of fish are pelagic but researchers think they must have been swimming close to the seabed when consumed because the morphology of the blob sculpin is typical of a bottom dwelling fish.
 It is the host of skin parasites such as the copepods Chondracanthus yanezi and Neobrachiella amphipacifica.